 Are you introducing anal entry VERY gradually?
 Is your partner able to be pretty patient with this?
 The way the anus works, it tends to respond poorly to things being pushed into it, and instead, usually responds better when whatever you're introducting to it is pressed against the anus until the anus makes an inward pull, pulling it in.
 With a penis, toy or finger, it's pretty easy for the person who isn't the recpetive partner to feel that pulling if they're being slow, patient, and paying close attention.
-Sometimes, if the receptive partner is the one in control of entry -- by taking a position on top where they can control the penetration, or by being the one to press back if you're on your knees -- rather than your partner pressing forward, it can be easier to suss that out and also to experience pleasure, rather than pain.
+Sometimes, if the receptive partner is the one in control of entry -- by taking a position on top where they can control the depth or speed of insertion, or by being the one to press back if you're on your knees -- rather than your partner pressing forward, it can be easier to suss that out and also to experience pleasure, rather than pain.

 Too, are you using plenty of lubricant?
 That's really key with anal sex of any sort (as is also using a condom, but you may know that already), since the anus and rectum -- unlike the vagina -- don't produce any lubrication of their own.

 Lastly -- and this is hopefully obvious -- that muscle relaxing also has to do with you being aroused and enjoying what you're doing: feeling really good, rather than just avoiding pain.
 So in the case that the anal sex you're having -- or any anal sex -- isn't what YOU want to be doing and doesn't feel wicked good for you, that may well be the biggest issue right there, and in the case that it's really not, then the answer is just to decline that activity, just as any person would any that just isn't their thing or which doesn't feel good.